+"3": 3rd floor

+"2": 2nd floor

+"1": 1st floor

-- "-1": 1st floor below the ground
+"-1": 1st basement

-- "-2": 2nd floor below the ground
+"-2": 2nd basement

-- "-3": 3rd floor below the ground
+"-3": 3rd basement

 Note: For a mezzanine, enter "1.5" because it is between the 1st and 2nd floors.

 When developing a spatial network model for pedestrians for a route that connects outdoors and indoors, the floor numbers may be different between outdoors and indoors.
 For example, if a pedestrian deck and a second-floor entrance of a building are connected, a node on the pedestrian deck may have the floor number "1" and a node on the second floor of the building may have the floor number "2," which are different from each other.
 When connecting spatial network models for pedestrians for outdoors and indoors, it is necessary to determine the nodes to be connected in consideration of floor numbers.